pedroAkiraDanno/auto5/ansible/README.md

 Repo to postgresql with ansible

+For more information look at our docs located at [doc](https://github.com/pedroAkiraDanno/auto5) and [wiki](https://github.com/pedroAkiraDanno/auto5/wiki) .

+## How works:

+Create a basic ansible postgresql.
+Will need 2 disks
+	first  disk to  install postgresql in diferent partition.
+Partition =  /var/lib/postgresql/ second disk  to  configuration backup in the future if want. backup in diferent partition.
+Partition = /postgresql/

 ### OCI
 	create a instance   	   (manual or with terraform, check terraform README.md) create 2 block volumes 	   (manual or with terraform, check terraform README.md)